 Concluding this topic, my personal view is that with my family’s safety on the line, I go for the gold.
-I can’t bring myself to do “enzymes” (Like Spa Marvel) as a maintenance product because enzymes don’t kill bad guys directly — they only claim to eat the bad guy’s food supply.
+For example, I can’t bring myself to do “enzymes” (Like Spa Marvel) as a maintenance product because enzymes don’t kill bad guys directly — they only claim to eat the bad guy’s food supply.
 I can’t bring myself to use a mineral cartridge because they (too often) encourage lower levels of chorine/bromine.
-As for the deep clean, I won’t use O Yuk, Natural Chemistry, Silk Balance, SeaKlear, ProLine, Leisure Time, BioGuard, or Eco One purge products because they don’t work, at least in my experiments.
+As for the deep clean, I won’t use O Yuk, Natural Chemistry, Silk Balance, SeaKlear, ProLine, Leisure Time, BioGuard, Eco One, or any other purge product because they just don’t work, at least in my experiments.
 I stick with what I have personally proven to be the best deep clean ever: “Ahh-Some” — and I use it every time I drain my spa.

 3 thoughts on “Vinegar, pathogens, safety, and home spa remedies”

 Your method of telling the whole thing in this paragraph is really nice, every one be able to easily understand it, Thanks a lot.